Jurisdiction of the European Union's General Data Protection Regulation (GDPR)

 You have the right to object to processing where we use your personal information (1) based on legitimate interests, (2) for direct marketing, or (3) for statistical/research purposes.

 If you want to exercise any of the above rights, please email us at [email protected] or write to Privacy Compliance, Leonardo DiCaprio Foundation, P.O.
 Box 921, Culver City, CA 90232.
 We may be required to ask for further information and/or evidence of identity.
-We will endeavour to respond fully to all requests within one month of receipt of your request, however, if we are unable to do so, we will contact you with reasons for the delay.
+We will endeavor to respond fully to all requests within one month of receipt of your request, however, if we are unable to do so, we will contact you with reasons for the delay.

 Keeping your information safe